Non-collapsing volume estimate for local K\"ahler metrics in big cohomology classes

-for every $x \in U_T$, $r\in (0,\d_T(x,\partial U)/2]$, and $ T \in \mathcal{M}_{\bigclass}(X,A,p_0,K,U)$. \end{corollary}
+for every $x \in U$, $r\in (0,\d_T(x,\partial U)/2]$, and $ T \in \mathcal{M}_{\bigclass}(X,A,p_0,K,U)$. \end{corollary}

 In order to prove Theorem \ref{mainresult}, we follow the same strategy as in the proof of \cite[Theorem 1.6]{Vu-diameter}.
-We first need an integration by-parts formula for functions in complex Sobolev space.
+We first need an integration by-parts formula for functions in the complex Sobolev space.
 This has been done in \cite{Vu-diameter} provided that $T$ has bounded potentials.
-The difficulty arises when we deal with more general $T$ is that the non-pluripolar product is not always locally well-defined.
-To solve this issue, we establish a global regularization for functions in complex Sobolev spaces refining a previous result by Vigny \cite{Vigny} (see Theorem~\ref{regularize}).
-Integration by parts formula (Theorem 4.1) and the energy estimates (Section \ref{energy estimate section}) are proved using multiple regularization processes.
+The difficulty arises when we deal with more general $T$, in that the non-pluripolar product is not always locally well-defined.
+To solve this issue, we establish a global regularization for functions in the complex Sobolev space, refining a previous result by Vigny \cite{Vigny} (see Theorem~\ref{regularize}).
+The integration by parts formula (Theorem 4.1) and the energy estimates (Section \ref{energy estimate section}) are proved using multiple regularization processes.
 The second ingredient is a Sobolev type inequality for metrics in big cohomology classes and functions in complex Sobolev spaces (see Theorem \ref{sobolevW* 2}).
-We underline that Sobolev inequality for metrics in big cohomology class was known (\cite{Guo-Phong-Song-Sturm2,Nguyen_Vu_diamterforbigclass}) but under the assumption that the metrics are smooth on an open Zariski dense subset in $X$.
-We don't have such a condition in our present setting.
-Theorem \ref{mainresult} will be obtained by arguing exactly as in the proof of \cite[Theorem 1.6]{Vu-diameter} using energy estimates (Section \ref{energy estimate section}) and Theorem \ref{sobolevW* 2}.
+We underline that the Sobolev inequality for metrics in big cohomology classes was known (\cite{Guo-Phong-Song-Sturm2,Nguyen_Vu_diamterforbigclass}), but under the assumption that the metrics are smooth on an open Zariski dense subset in $X$.
+We do not have such a condition in our present setting.
+Theorem \ref{mainresult} will be obtained by arguing exactly as in the proof of \cite[Theorem 1.6]{Vu-diameter}, using energy estimates (Section \ref{energy estimate section}) and Theorem \ref{sobolevW* 2}.